Eddie, the no-longer lad, and me, sneaked away for a fishing weekend down at Lake Taupo, Central North Island, New Zealand.

 Next morning Eddie tied up some smelt flies - his own concoction.

-A size ten hook with a pearl glass bead at the eye, some blue sparkly-stuff as a body, and a tuft of white marabou as a tail with a few strands of stiff fish-hair mixed in to stop the tail wrapping around the hook bend.
+A size ten, 2x long, hook with a pearl glass bead at the eye, some blue sparkly-stuff as a body, and a tuft of white marabou as a tail with a few strands of stiff fish-hair mixed in to stop the tail wrapping around the hook bend.